Do not be intimidated. These are as basic as basic gets when it comes to enchiladas.

 Repeat the layers beginning next with tortillas and ending with cheese.

-Bake for 25-30 minutes, until the cheese is melted.
+Drop the oven down to 375 and bake for 25-30 minutes, until the cheese is melted and casserole is heated through.
 Cut and serve with sour cream.

 From the Little Yellow Kitchen,